-Students dropping courses during the Period of Schedule Adjustment will receive total refund for the course and special course fee, if applicable, as long as the student remains enrolled in the University.
+Students dropping courses during the Period of Schedule Adjustment will receive total refund/credit for the course and special course fee, if applicable, as long as the student remains enrolled in the University.
+The Period of Schedule Adjustment ends on the last day of regular registration.
+Refundable credit must be claimed within one calendar year.